WeblateOrg/weblate/docs/user/checks.rst

 Inconsistent
 ~~~~~~~~~~~~

-:Summary: This string has more than one translation in this project or is not translated in some components.
+:Summary: This string has more than one translation in this project or is untranslated in some components.
 :Scope: all strings
 :Check class: ``weblate.checks.consistency.ConsistencyCheck``
 :Flag to ignore: ``ignore-inconsistent``